keptn/keptn.github.io/content/docs/0.5.0/usecases/self-healing-with-keptn/index.md

 ---
 title: Self-healing with Keptn
-description: Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues, by providing automated upscaling.
+description: Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues, by providing automated upscalling.
 weight: 35
 keywords: [self-healing]
 aliases:
 ---
-Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues, by providing automated upscaling.
+Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues, by providing automated upscalling.

 ## About this tutorial